 “That was Cody’s idea,” Ness says about the top created with a planetary grinder.
 “I never would have thought to polish that piece.
 Now I’m hooked on the look.”

-Ness, owner of Rock Sculptor in Spokane, Washington, began with a foam core that was cut and covered with a hard coat consisting of sand and cement combined with Trinic’s AR (Alkali Resistant) glass fiber and Car-VZ, an admixture created by Ness and Trinic co-owner Bob Chatterton.
+Ness, owner of Rock Sculptor in Spokane, Washington, began with a foam core cut and covered with a hard coat consisting of sand and cement combined with Trinic’s AR (Alkali Resistant) glass fiber and Car-VZ, an admixture created by Ness and Trinic co-owner Bob Chatterton.
 The carve coat’s makeup was the same except it omitted the AR fibers.

 “Car-VZ already has the ingredients mixed in to make it more durable for outdoor performance,” Ness says.
 Unlike other systems that involve two different admixtures, “It’s a universal product that works well for hard and carve coats.”